posd2017f/homework/README.md

    * For each class, **the first letter of class name, please use uppercase.** And note that the Variable class in utTerm.h, we wrote
    `Var`, but it is also wrong.
 Please follow the way in course using `Variable`.

    Sorry for this time there are so many places need to be modify, we will improve that at the next homework.
+After this update, if your jobs already pass, please rebuild it and check it still pass or not.

  * Mon Oct 02 2017 14:07:39